-The GC-INTEGRA range of cold rooms is ideal for smaller applications where budgets and faster lead times are key project requirements.
+The GC-INTEGRA range is ideal for smaller catering equipment applications where budgets and faster lead times are key project requirements.

 The GC-INTEGRA range is compact in size but still meets the high quality and efficiency standards expected of a Green Cooling installation.
 A fast installation time – coupled with an easy to commission refrigeration package – provides both value and quick turn around.

 So if you want a quality cold room at an affordable price then a GC-Integra Cold Room is the perfect choice for you!

 The GC-Evopro range of cold rooms is the next step up from the GC-Integra and provides the specifier with a high standard but cost-effective cold room solution.

 The GC-EVOPRO design has been well proven with over 14 years of operational use and is now provided by Green Cooling.
 The range now has an enhanced level of standard equipment, providing the specifier with a high value and cost effective cold room package.

 If your project requires a cost-effective quality cold room with the option of added environmental benefits then look no further than the GC-Evopro range.